 - Whilst online, students are required to wear Brigidine approved uniforms e.g. dress, sports uniform, jersey, hoodies, cocurricular shirts etc.

-- Students and parents need to be mindful of the Acceptable Use of Devices information (p.20 of the Student Planner)
+- Students and parents need to be mindful of the Acceptable Use of Devices information

 - Report any misuse of devices to the College and seek pastoral care where required.

 - Unacceptable use of devices may lead to criminal offences, which is outlined below.